spiffdev/help-pages/pages/06.creative/3d-model-export-to-glb/docs.md

 On a non-apple mouse use the scroll wheel.
 On an apple mouse use the + and - on your keyboard

 **Delete unwanted objects **
 Delete any unwanted models (sometimes there is a cube on load) so that you can see the object you have imported.
 This is also important because everthing in the scene is exported.

-Import your FBX to open it in blender
+**Orbitting (scrolling) around the model**

+On a non-apple mouse, click hold and move the mouse wheel around On an apple mouse scroll along the mouse in any direction

-Scene/camera target setup
+**Scene/camera target setup**
+Currently in order for a specified model, section of model, or collection of models to be targeted by our viewer, the line "_t" (keeping the 't' lowercase) must be added to the end of any given name/object name for a 3D model.

+You will find the name in the top right hand box under Scene Selection =>Collection => _objectname_

-Currently in order for a specified model, section of model, or collection of models to be targeted by our viewer, the line "_t" (keeping the 't' lowercase) must be added to the end of any given name/ object name for a 3D model.
-For example, if a model/object's name is "Shirt", you would then add the *target, and so it would be renamed to "Shirt_t".
-If this target accent is added to the name of the model/object, the camera of the scene will just target the centre of the scene with a random zoom level depending on the size of the whole combination of objects.
+For example, if a model/object's name is "Shirt", you would then add the target, and so it would be renamed to "Shirt_t".
+If this target accent is **not** added to the name of the model/object, the camera will target the centre of the scene with a random zoom level depending on the size of the whole combination of objects.

+*** Note: Checking the size of your object.
+3D space is infinite so in some cases 3D modellers will create objects that are either unecessarily large or small which can play havoc later in the spiff platform when you are trying to set zoom levels.
+Make sure your model is rougly its actual size or smaller.
+Since changing sizes is an advanced feature, we would advise going back to the modeller to reset the size for you if it is too big.

 Material setup
 Panels/sections of materials on a model that are to be used, modified, personalised, or altered in the workflow, should have context based material names.
 For example, if shoelaces are going to be altered on a shoe, the panel/material name should be something like "Laces".